hellmarbecker/blog/_drafts/2021-10-18-reading avro-streams-from-confluent-cloud-into-druid.markdown

   "sasl.jaas.config": "org.apache.kafka.common.security.plain.PlainLoginModule  required username=\"<KAFKA API KEY>\" password=\"<KAFKA SECRET KEY>\";"
 }
 ```
 This will automatically populate the bootstrap server field too.
 Enter `tut-avro` as the Kafka topic name and hit `Apply`.
 Druid does its best to give you a preview of the data but since it's a binary format the result looks like gibberish.
 Press `Next: Parse data`.
 And ... we get an error.
-This is because Avro needs a schema and we haven't specified one
+This is because Avro needs a schema and we haven't specified one.

 ![](/assets/2021-10-18-2-load-gibberish.jpeg)